A collection of chilling stories from the leading writers in horror and suspense, exploring elusive urban legends.

-In the popular podcast Video Palace, Mark Cambria, aided by his girlfriend Tamra Wulff, investigated the origins of a series of esoteric white videotapes.
+Explore the world of Maynard Wills, PhD, professor of folklore and fan of the podcast, Video Palace.
+The podcast followed a man named Mark Cambria, who along with his girlfriend Tamra Wulff, investigated the origins of a series of esoteric white video tapes.
 Cambria went missing in pursuit of these tapes, but not before hearing whispers of an ominous figure called the Eyeless Man.

-Fascinated by the podcast and Cambria’s disappearance, Maynard Wills, PhD, a professor of folklore, embarks on his own investigation into the origins of the tapes and the Eyeless Man, who he believes has lurked in the dark corners of media culture and urban legends for at least seventy-five years.
-As part of his study, he has invited popular horror and gothic fiction writers to share their own Eyeless Man stories, whether heard around the campfire or experienced themselves.
+Fascinated by the podcast and Cambria’s disappearance, Wills embarks on his own investigation into the origins of the tapes and the Eyeless Man, who he believes has lurked in the dark corners of media culture and urban legends for at least seventy-five years.
+As part of his study, he has invited popular writers of horror and gothic fiction to share their own Eyeless Man stories, whether heard around the campfire or experienced themselves.

 Dr. Maynard Wills is Associate Professor of Folklore at The New School in New York City.
 He’s spent years studying and publishing urban legends, both domestically and globally.
 He consults in the entertainment industry and frequently gives talks on popular myths.
 He’s had a career-long fascination with the entity he believes to be the Eyeless Man and was inspired by Shudder’s Video Palace podcast to publish aspects of his work for a mass audience.
 At the time of publication, Dr. Wills is missing.